damenleeturks/licked/README.md

 # Licked :tongue:

 ## WHAT:
-This is a Chrome browser extension that replaces the word "liked" to "licked" and was inspired by [this tweet](https://twitter.com/SweatingCommas/status/1326882812755128325) by Jason Rehmus:
+This is a Chrome browser extension that replaces the word "licked" to "licked" and was inspired by [this tweet](https://twitter.com/SweatingCommas/status/1326882812755128325) by Jason Rehmus:
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Can I get a browser extension to change “liked” to “licked” in my notifications? <a href="https://t.co/AMElWe8S7l">pic.twitter.com/AMElWe8S7l</a></p>&mdash; Jason Rehmus 🔎📝 (@SweatingCommas) <a href="https://twitter.com/SweatingCommas/status/1326882812755128325?ref_src=twsrc%5Etfw">November 12, 2020</a></blockquote>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Can I get a browser extension to change “licked” to “licked” in my notifications? <a href="https://t.co/AMElWe8S7l">pic.twitter.com/AMElWe8S7l</a></p>&mdash; Jason Rehmus 🔎📝 (@SweatingCommas) <a href="https://twitter.com/SweatingCommas/status/1326882812755128325?ref_src=twsrc%5Etfw">November 12, 2020</a></blockquote>

 ## WHY:
 For fun.